The Barbarian Empires of the Steppes

 Overall, The Barbarian Empires of the Steppes is an engrossing and informative show that will fascinate history buffs and students alike.
 Harl's expertise and passion for the material shine through in his engaging lectures, which are enhanced by stunning visuals, including re-enactments, animations, and maps.
 The show is a must-see for anyone interested in the history of the East-West nexus and the role played by nomads in shaping the world we live in today.

-The Barbarian Empires of the Steppes is a series that is currently running and has 1 seasons (36 episodes).
-The series first aired on January 13, 2014.
+The Barbarian Empires of the Steppes is a series that ran for 1 seasons (36 episodes) between January 13, 2014 and on The Great Courses Signature Collection

 Filter by Source